Gurpinder612/PROG8170ContactForm/README.md

 # Firstly, when application is running then, click on new button to fill the form
 # click on submit to save the information in local storage.
 # Go to home then click on search, you can find the stored information by putting ID in input field.
+# go to home for entering new data.